philbowles/PangolinMQTT/docs/qos.md

 Well-designed libraries will present the user API with a chunk or stream of data that requires no knowledge of the underlying physical network MTU, LwIP TCP_MSS size, nor a dozen other parameters: It just "gives you the data".
 In order to do this it needs to _reassemble smaller blocks into larger packets before passing them on.

-Imagine the implementaion has a single 1k buffer and you get sent a 3.3k message (*and* - of course - that your app has allocated - say - a max sized buffer of 4k).
+Imagine the implementation has a single 1k buffer and you get sent a 3.3k message (*and* - of course - that your app has allocated - say - a max sized buffer of 4k).
 The library you call will get 3x 1k blocks from the network layer which it has to hold on to until all the data are received and one 0.3k block which it then glues together and sends to you.
 You are none the wiser: you "just get" the 3.3kb message without needing to understand what goes on "under the hood".

 ### 2.2 Limits